alphagov/gem_publisher/README.md

 Use `:gemfury` instead of `:rubygems` if you want to publish to GemFury instead.

+You'll probably need to add `gem_publisher` as a development dependency in order to satisfy Bundler.
+In `{name of gem}.gemspec`, add the dependency:

+    s.add_development_dependency "gem_publisher", "~> 1.0.0"

+If you're using GemFury, add that too:

+    s.add_development_dependency "gemfury"

+You can now add `rake publish_gem` to your continuous integration server as a task to run after the tests pass.

 This assumes that the requisite credentials have been set up so that the `gem push` and `fury push` commands work.

-You can now add `rake publish_gem` to your continuous integration server as a task to run after the tests pass.